How Long After A Death Does A Property Need Cleaning?

 Does Insurance Cover the Cost?

-If the property is part of an estate, professional cleaning is typically treated as a legitimate estate expense — payable before assets are distributed and signed off by the executor.
+• If the property is part of an estate, professional cleaning is typically treated as a legitimate estate expense, payable before assets are distributed

 Important

 Delayed cleaning almost always increases the total cost.
-Acting quickly protects both the property's value and your insurance claim — delays may affect what an insurer will cover.
+Acting quickly protects both the property's value and the insurance claim — delays may affect what an insurer will cover.

 07 — For Landlords